slatedocs/slate/source/includes/_persons.md

-phone_numbers | string[] | The phone numbers of the person. primary_email | string | The email (automatically computed) that is most likely to the current active email address of the person. organization_ids | integer[] | An array of unique identifiers of organizations that the person is associated with.
+phone_numbers | string[] | The phone numbers of the person. primary_email | string | The email (automatically computed) that is most likely to the current active email address of the person. organization_ids | integer[] | An array of unique identifiers of organizations that the person is associated with. list_entries | ListEntry[] | An array of list entry resources associated with the person, only returned as part of the [Get a specific person](#get-a-specific-person) endpoint.

 ### Person types